thenexthub/Codira/docs/ABI/CallingConvention.rst

 of things:

-* It determines a high-level calling convention: specifically, whether the function must match the C calling convention or the Swift calling convention.
+* It determines a high-level calling convention: specifically, whether the function must match the C calling convention or the Codira calling convention.

 * It decides the types of the parameters:

-  * Functions exported for the purposes of C or Objective-C may need to use bridged types rather than Swift's native types.
-For example, a function that formally returns Swift's `String` type may be bridged to return an `NSString` reference instead.
+  * Functions exported for the purposes of C or Objective-C may need to use bridged types rather than Codira's native types.
+For example, a function that formally returns Codira's `String` type may be bridged to return an `NSString` reference instead.

   * Functions which are values, not simply immediately called, may